 If you haven't signed in to the Code42 console in a while, you may notice that you are being asked to reset your password.

-On March 4th, we updated our password requirements to better reflect industry best practices and keep your critical business data safe and secure.
+On March 4th, 2021 we updated our password requirements to better reflect industry best practices and keep your critical business data safe and secure.
 All CrashPlan for Small Business customer passwords have proactively been reset due to this change.
-You will need to create a new password meeting our updated password requirements before you are able to log in to the Code42 console.
+You will need to create a new password meeting our updated password requirements before you are able to sign in to the Code42 console.

 - Passwords must be at least 8 characters, but we recommend 16 characters or more.

 - Passwords must have at least one uppercase letter, one lowercase letter, and one number.
 Special characters and symbols are also allowed.